What can the COA do for your Board of Management?

 Do you know about the services the COA can provide to your Association Board of Management and members?

-- The office is open four mornings a week Monday-Thursday from 9 AM – 1 PM, October through April for Listening Posts with our experienced Board of Directors to help Boards and unit owners resolve situations causing disruption in their associations.
-Our summer hours are 9 AM – 1 PM, May through September, Mon, Wed, and Thursday.
+2. The office is open Mondays, Wednesdays, and Thursdays from 9 AM – 1 PM for Listening Posts with our experienced Board of Directors to help Boards and unit owners resolve situations causing disruption in their associations.

-- The COA provides a 25-person seating capacity conference/meeting room for your use.
+3. Members may reserve our 25-person seating capacity conference/meeting room for $20 to use for association business.
 This room is equipped with wi-fi and a 32 inch television to enable your online meetings.
 In addition, we have a website (www.azsccoa.org) that provides a wealth of information.

-- We will notarize any legal document at no cost to association members and assist you if it needs to be recorded.
+4. We will notarize any legal document at no cost to association members and assist you if it needs to be recorded.
 The recording fee is $30.00 payable to Maricopa County.
-Please call the office for an appointment.
+Please call the office for a notary appointment.

-- We will review your documents and assist you in amending them, possibly saving you the expense of an attorney.
+5. Members may have their documents reviewed and assistance in amending them for a reasonable fee, possibly saving the expense of an attorney.
 We do not provide legal advice however.
+Please contact our office for additional information.

 A. Residential use of units and common areas.